yonassera/yonassera/README.md

 ## 👨‍💻 About Me

-I'm a self-driven **Software Engineering student** with a solid foundation in object-oriented programming and web technologies.
-I believe in writing readable, maintainable code and learning by doing — making mistakes, understanding why things work, and growing from every project I build.
+I'm a passionate **Software Engineering student** with a basic foundation in object-oriented programming and web technologies.
+I believe in writing readable, maintainable code and learning by doing making mistakes, understanding why things work, and growing from every project I build.
+I see AI as a learning companion rather than a shortcut.
+It helps me explore new concepts, validate my thinking, and deepen my understanding while I continue developing my own problem-solving skills.

 - 🎓 Currently studying **Software Engineering**
-- 🌱 Focused on **Full-Stack Web Development** and **Software Design**
+- 🌱 Focused on **Full-Stack Web Development** and **Mobile Application Development**
-- 🤖 I treat **AI as a learning companion** — a tool to explore concepts and validate thinking, not a shortcut
 - 🤝 Always looking to **collaborate, contribute, and grow** with the developer community
 - ⚡ Firm believer that the best way to learn is by **building real things**